ButlerFuqua/one_week_in_hawaii/content/info/contact.md

 ---
 title: Contact
-description: A website to help you with your Hawai'i Vacation.
+description: How to contact the owner of this site.
 post_number: 20
 ---

-# Contact

 ## How?